Rubber and Leather: Material-Specific Data

 Landfills received five million tons of MSW rubber and leather in 2018.
 This was 3.4 percent of all MSW landfilled.

 Please see the EPA Methodology Document for further information on estimating the generation and management of rubber and leather.

-Sources: Rubber Manufacturers Association, U.S. Department of Commerce International Trade Commission, National Automobile Dealers Association and Modern Tire Dealer Magazine.
+Sources: U.S. Tire Manufacturers Association, U.S. Department of Commerce International Trade Commission, National Automobile Dealers Association and Modern Tire Dealer Magazine.

 A dash in the table means that data is not available.